rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Let's talk process bureaucracy.
 Working in empirical world means procedural protocols.
 Scrum is a procedural protocol: consider continuous improvement process with retrospectives or team velocity calculation,  these are all very empirical.
 Test plans, test cases, coding and formatting standards, git hygiene, even design patterns are also procedural protocols.
 In contrast, the deductive needs a cushy couch.
 Deductive and bureaucracy, IMO, do not mix well.
-Waterfall was a failed idea of applying a deductive approach to project management.
+Waterfall was a failed idea of applying a informal deductive approach to project management.
 There is a lot of real word complexity in project management and empirical is needed (see also [_add_blank_target Defined Process Vs Empirical Process](https://premieragile.com/defined-vs-empirical-process/)).
+IMO, waterfall is to project planning what mocking is to unit testing.

 Let's talk bias in empirical reasoning.
 Figuring out contributing factors and causality is often the hardest and the most important part in empirical reasoning.
 If you wrist hurts when you type, is this a pinched nerve in the wrist? or, are you looking down on your laptop and the nerve is pinched around your neck? or there is a pressure point somewhere on your arm? or maybe it is not a nerve issue at all?
 Practitioners of empirical have been known to assume wrong cause[^bias].
 Empirical is tricky.